-- 1. In the Management Center, select the current server (usually local), and, from the right mouse button menu, choose Data Replicator Options... to open the Replication Agent Options dialog. - 2.
-Go to the Trace tab. - 3 Click in the checkbox Activate Replication Agent Tracing to enable the trace. - 4.
+- 1. In the Management Center, select the current server (usually local), and, from the right mouse button menu, choose Replication Agent Options... to open the Replication Agent Options dialog. - Go to the Trace tab. - 3 Click in the checkbox Activate Replication Agent Tracing to enable the trace. - 4.
 If requested by the support staff, click Settings to open the Replication Agent Trace Settings dialog and specify which traces to run, or which replications to include in the trace. - 5 In the Replication Agent Options dialog, click OK to set the trace(s). - 6.
 Start the Replication Agent.

-The default location for generated trace files is the Log folder.
+The default location for generated trace files is in the Logs folder in the Syniti DR. installation path.